inoxlang/inox/docs/builtin.md

 ```
 ### http.patch

-the http.patch function works like http.post but sends a HTTP PATCH request instead.
+the http.patch function works like http.post but sends an HTTP PATCH request instead.
 ### http.delete

-the http.delete function sends a HTTP DELETE request to the specified URL.
+the http.delete function sends an HTTP DELETE request to the specified URL.
 ### http.Client

-the http.Client function creates a HTTP client that can be used in most http.* functions with the --client flag.
+the http.Client function creates an HTTP client that can be used in most http.* functions with the --client flag.

 **examples**